meuleman/epilogos/README.md

 See [below](#single-chromosome-execution) for a more elementary implementation of the script for use on a single machine, using data from a single chromosome only.
 The first argument to `computeEpilogos.sh` must be the name of the cluster/queue.
 The second argument is a text file with paths to *uncompressed* input data files (one per chromosome).
+The first three columns of each input file must specify genomic coordinates (`seqname`, `start`, `end`), and the remaining columns contain labels (e.g. chromatin state calls), representing (chromatin state) annotations -- one column per biosample.

+### Modes of operation

+Epilogos implements information-theoretic metrics to quantify saliency levels of datasets.
+The third argument to the coordination script allows one to choose one of three possible metrics:
+1. Metric S1, implementing a standard Kullback-Leibler relative entropy
+2. Metric S2, implementing a version of S1 that additionally models label co-occurrence patterns
+3. Metric S3, implementing a version of S2 that additionally models between-biosample similarities

+The fourth argument, `numStates`, specifies the number of distinct labels (chromatin states) provided in the input data, to prevent having to scan through the full input dataset.

+The fifth argument, `groupSpec`, specifies which biosamples, i.e. columns in the input data, are to be used in the computation.
+This argument can be specified as comma- and/or hyphen-delimited list (e.g. "1,3,6-10,12,13").
+For instance, "1,2,3" corresponds to the first 3 samples, which are in columns 4,5,6 of the input data.

+Importantly, Epilogos implements the possibility for comparing annotations between groups of biosamples.
+To enable this, a sixth argument can be specified in the same format as the fifth argument, denoting a separate set of columns/biosamples to compare the first set to.

 ### Output